Shrimp, Summer Corn and Tomato Salad.

 My Curated Tastes is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-How to make this shrimp salad
+How to make shrimp, summer corn and tomato salad

 • Add the vinegar, salt and black pepper into a small jar with a lid and shake vigorously to mix.
 Put to the side.